 Davidson Center (Jordan Hertzberg)

 The lecturer gave a broader picture of the status of the Holy Basin.
 As far as the research question is concerned, he used the example of Camp David accord to connect how much religion affects national security and conflicts that must be solved at a political level.
-The lecturer claimed that the Camp David negotiations failed because of the disagreement about sovereignty over the holy places.
+The lecturer claimed that one of the reasons that led to the Camp David negotiations' failure was the disagreement about sovereignty over the holy places.
 This suggests that Jerusalem's status with its religious symbols and sacred areas of the three monotheistic religions seems to remain the heart of the conflict between Israelis and Palestinians.

 He also criticized the current arrangement of administration on the Temple Mount.
 According to the lecturer, there is no Israeli governance on the Temple Mount - the Jordanian-led Waqf does what it wants.
 He believes that the situation in which a Jew cannot pray on the Temple Mount is a disgrace.
 The Blue police do not enter the Arab neighborhoods in the east of the city without a border escort.
 Abu Tor is the home to 700 Jewish families - along with an Arab majority.
 They live in coexistence without particular frictions.